nirmalathapa-msu/Myportfolio/README.md

 Portfolio Website

 This repository contains the code for my personal portfolio website, showcasing my skills, projects, and experience as a developer.
-The website is built using HTML, CSS, and JavaScript (or any other technologies you're using).
-It includes:
+The website is built using HTML, CSS, and JavaScript includes:

 A Home page introducing myself and my skills.
 A Projects section with descriptions of various projects I’ve worked on.